 After crossing all the checkpoints, you’ll step into your dream college.
 Throughout the there are numerous phases when the GMAT aspirants commit mistakes, below we have enlisted the highlighted areas where mistakes can be committed.
 For repenting one mistake you have to wait for one long year, to get back on the track.

 Here are the most probable chances of committing mistakes; GMAT is a time game and one have to complete all the sections in order to escape from being penalized.
-GMAT test follows a definite algorithm to set the difficulty level of the exam, with every right answer your chances of hitting 680+ GMAT score increases and with the wrong answer the graph falls, vice versa.
+GMAT test follows a definite algorithm to set the difficulty level of the exam, with every right answer your chances of hitting 680+ GMAT score increases and with wrong answer the graph falls, vice versa.

-Mistake_2: Targeting Average GMAT Score
+Mistake_2: Targeting Average GMAT score:

 Many students start preparation after doing a rigorous research about the average GMAT score of the elite colleges.
-This an unsuitable approach to get through the GMAT test.
+This a unsuitable approach to get through the GMAT test.
 The aspirants must understand this GMAT score is an integral part whole admission process.
 To get into the desired college you have to build a strong profile with at least 4-5 years of experience, more than average academic records.
 To secure a GMAT score of more than 700 you need to score 40-51 score in verbal and quant respectively.

-Mistake_3: Bogus LORs or SOPs Restrict
+Mistake_3: Bogus LORs or SOPs restricts:

 Sometimes MBA aspirants fail to provide the original and necessitate documents for approving either Visa or acquiring funds.
 Keep all your documents ready beforehand, so there will be NO chance left for losing your MBA candidacy.

 Share your views by posting your comment below.
-You can ask for assistance related to GMAT and MBA from us by just giving a missed call at 08033172797, or you can drop an SMS.
+You can ask for any assistance related to GMAT and MBA from us by calling us at +918884544444.
 You can write to us at firstname.lastname@example.org.